Maximum FHA Loan Amounts for 2025

 After completing these steps, you’ll be presented with a page that resembles the screenshot example below.
 (You can click to enlarge it.)

-This example shows the 2024 FHA loan limits for Maricopa County, Arizona.
+This example shows the 2025 FHA loan limits for Suffolk County, Massachusetts.
 The “one-family” column applies to regular single-family homes.
 The “two-family” column shows the limit for duplex style properties, and so on.

 How All of This Affects You as a Borrower